photosynthesis-team/piq/README.rst

 Benchmark
 ---------

-As part of our library we provide code to benchmark all metrics on a set of common Mean Opinon Scores databases.
+As part of our library we provide `code to benchmark <tests/results_benchmark.py>`_ all metrics on a set of common Mean Opinon Scores databases.
 Currently we support `TID2013`_,  `KADID10k`_ and `PIPAL`_.
 You need to download them separately and provide path to images as an argument to the script.